plgd-dev/doc/content/en/features/ocf-cloud-api.md

 #### Troubleshooting

-##### CT5.3.1 C2C: Events API – Devices-level event types
+##### CT5.3.1 C2C: Events API — Devices-level event types

-Some of the steps of this test case require a device to deregistered and then registered again with the same device ID.
+Some steps of this test case require a device to be deregistered and then registered again with the same device ID.
 However, the authorization code is for one time use only.
-Thus executing the `Cloud Deregister` command and then trying to issue a `Cloud Register` command will fail.
-The workaround is to exit the currently running `cloud_tests` process, get a new authorization code and start new `cloud_tests` process with the same device ID.
+Thus, executing the `Cloud Deregister` command and then trying to issue a `Cloud Register` command will fail.
+The workaround is to exit the currently running `cloud_tests` process, get a new authorization code and start a new `cloud_tests` process with the same device ID.

 Use the OCF Cloud Bundle GUI to get the device ID.
 Then simply use the last positional argument of the `cloud_tests` binary to force the new process to have the same device ID as the previously exited process: